Reptile and amphibian surveying in the Central Highlands of Alta Verapaz

 The Community Cloud Forest Conservation expedition with Indigo Expeditions was another experience I will remember for years to come, just like my earlier expedition to Las Guacamayas.
 I came hoping to see plenty of new herps, and I wasn’t disappointed; so many fantastic species were found, including some critically endangered and scientifically significant ones that I felt very privileged to see.

 There was also the opportunity to see some truly beautiful scenery in the Guatemalan highlands, from a variety of altitudes!
 As well as this, the expedition was very physically and mentally challenging and allowed me to learn a lot about my own capabilities.
-Rowland and the other volunteers were very supportive at the more difficult times, and wonderful to work with as a whole.Richard Southworth
+Rowland and the other assistant researchers were very supportive at the more difficult times, and wonderful to work with as a whole.Richard Southworth